Xaralampos-Makridhs/PHP-Course/expense_tracker/README.md

 ### Prerequisites

 - PHP (>=7.0)
-- A web server (e.g., Apache, Nginx)
+- A web server (e.g., Apache, Laragon)
 - MySQL database (if using persistent storage)